Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 I actually would also say around that full transparency point, if you go to that CFO commentary and you look at deferred revenue, actually taking out $300 million of WSS and PKI helps you see Enterprise all by itself.
 So you have full transparency as to what's going on there, and we'll show you that quarter-after-quarter including all of the pieces from GAAP to non-GAAP.

 So I hope that's helpful.
 But built into this year was a view that the refresh would be occurring.
 We talked about that for the second half.
 In fact, we also had indicated that front half of the year was going to be impacted by integration.
 We'd be ramping up the new combined sales force in the first half.
-We'd be ramping them up on all the new products, new relationships with the channels, et cetera, and that would be coming to pass and coming through in the top line, business and bookings growth and revenue growth in the second half, and we are on that path.
+We'd be ramping them up on all the new products, new relationships with the channels, et cetera, and that would be coming to pass and coming through in top line, business and bookings growth and revenue growth in the second half, and we are on that path.
 We feel very good about it.

 Operator